coro121/documentation-samples/hardware-installation-configuration.md

 ### System power-up sequence

-To start the system sequence, begin by following the above procedure to connect switches and nodes.
-Next, power on the switches, followed by the laptop.
-Lastly, start the servers.
+To start the system sequence, follow the Installation and configuration procedure, described earlier.
+Next, turn on the switches, then the laptop, and lastly, the servers.

-1. Start all nodes and wait approximately 5 minutes to complete loading.
+1. Start all nodes and wait about 5 minutes to complete loading.

-2. SSH into one of the nodes, enter the `gluster` CLI, and start each volume.
+2. SSH into a node, enter the `gluster` command-line tool, and open each volume.

 > **Tip**: The volume list will show which volumes are available.